yasoug/zero_day/0x00-vagrant/README.md

+#Vagrant Project
-what is vm, vagrant ? how to use vm with vagrant ?
+-The goal is to understand what vm and vagrant are, and to know how to use vm with vagrant